harttraveller/digital-mind/blog/info/about.md

 This site is both a blog, and a traversible digital mind (or at least I intend it to be).
 For more info on what that means, check out [this](https://fortelabs.com/blog/basboverview/) overview.
 For more info on how this one is structured, visit the [GitHub](https://github.com/harttraveller/digital-mind) repository for the site.

-## Pages

-Note that each page is subject to change as I update my model of reality.

 ## Site Navigation

 [[tags|Blue links]] flip to pages.
 [Red links](https://www.youtube.com/watch?v=xvFZjo5PgG0) open new tabs.
 The site can be traversed like a non-linear book.
 Clicking the red `x` in the bottom left corner of a page will close that page.
 The table of contents on the right lists the headings in a page, and above that is a search bar that indexes page titles and headers.
 Finally at the bottom you will find the pages that link to the page you are currently on.